AdaCore/RecordFlux/doc/development_guide/index.rst

 Poetry locks the dependencies to ensure deterministic test results.
 `poetry lock` creates the lock file `poetry.lock` based on the dependencies listed in `pyproject.toml`.
+If `devutils` has been changed, execute `poetry add --group=dev "./devutils[devel]"` to correctly reflect its state in the lock file.

 VS Code extension
 =================